Volunteers needed to landscape disabled veteran's home

 Now, the Broward County native is moving to Palm Beach County for this new beginning.

-“God never gave you more than you can handle, it’s very true,” said Amaris.
-“Anything that happen to me, bad or positive, I never judge.
+"God never gave you more than you can handle, it's very true," Amaris said.
+"Anything that happens to me, bad or positive, I never judge.
 I just know it happened for a reason.
-What happened to me, it teach me, one of them, having patience and the second one is not taking anything for granted.
-I’m grateful.”
+What happened to me, it (taught) me, one of them, having patience, and the second one is not taking anything for granted.
+I'm grateful."

-Homes for Our Troops reports the non-profit has built more than 350 homes for veterans since 2004.
-They are specifically adapted for the disabled veterans needs.
+Homes for Our Troops reports the nonprofit has built more than 350 homes for veterans since 2004.
+They are specifically adapted for disabled veterans' needs.

-This Saturday morning, July 15, Homes For Our Troops is asking for volunteers to help landscape Amaris’ yard.
-It’s another thing Amaris is thankful for.
+This Saturday morning, Homes for Our Troops is asking for volunteers to help landscape Amaris' yard.
+It's another thing for which Amaris is thankful.

-If you’d like to volunteer, the address is 12273 69th St. North in the Acreage area in Palm Beach County.
-Check in is at 7:30 AM, the work starts at 8 AM.
+For anyone interested in volunteering, the address is 12273 69th St. North in the Acreage area in Palm Beach County.
+Check-in is at 7:30 a.m. and the work starts at 8 a.m.
 Volunteers should bring gardening gloves.
-You’ll receive a free t-shirt and lunch.
+They'll receive a free T-shirt and lunch.